Mean Robust Optimization: Introduction

 \subsection{Related work}

 \paragraph{Robust optimization.} \gls{RO} deals with decision-making problems where some of the parameters are subject to uncertainty.
 The idea is to restrict data perturbations to be within a deterministic uncertainty set, then optimize the worst-case performance across all realizations of this uncertainty.
-For a detailed overview of \gls{RO}, we refer to the survey papers by~\cite{robustconvexopt,bertsimassurvey}, and the books by~\cite{ben-tal_robust_2009} and~\cite{robustadaptopt}.
+For a detailed overview of \gls{RO}, we refer to the survey papers by Ben-Tal and Nemirovski~\cite{robustconvexopt} and Bertsimas et al.~\cite{bertsimassurvey}, as well as the books by Ben-Tal et al.~\cite{ben-tal_robust_2009} and Bertsimas and den Hertog~\cite{robustadaptopt}.
 These approaches, while powerful, may be overly-conservative, and there have been approaches that provide a tradeoff between conservatism and constraint violation~\citep{reduce_conserve}.